pgEdge/snowflake/README.md

 (2 rows)
 ```

-### Converting an exitsting bigserial column into a snowflake
+### Converting an existing bigserial column into a snowflake
 This SQL code demonstrates how to convert an existing `bigserial` or
 `serial8` column into a **snowflake**.
 ```